smadhukumar/kafka/environment-setup/environment-setup.md

 * Your cloud account user must have the required IAM (Identity and Access Management) policy or admin user.
 * Successfully logged in to your cloud tenancy, if not please [login](https://www.oracle.com/cloud/sign-in.html) into your cloud account.

-## Task 1: Open Cloud Shell
+## Task 1: Use Cloud Shell to clone the lab repository

-1. Let's prepare our work directory.
-We will use Cloud Shell, it is located at the top right corner of the OCI web console
+1. In the Oracle Cloud console global header, click Cloud Shell.
+Cloud Shell opens as a separate panel in the Oracle Cloud console, which you can expand to full screen.

+  _**Note:** *It takes a few minutes for Cloud Shell to connect and load your session.*_

 	![prepare our work directory](images/prereq-0.png)

-## Task 2: Clone Lab Repository

-1. Let's begin our lab.
-First, we'll make a copy of the lab repository and go to the cloned directory.
-In your Cloud Shell web terminal, issue the below commands.
+2. After Cloud Shell connects, enter the following command to clone the repository:

 	```
 	<copy>